Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/08/add-x-forwarded-for-ip-address-to-iis-logs.md

 This header can be abused, so you may need to have a similar architecture to get the full benefit of this fix without opening yourself up to problems.
 In my case, the load balancer is public, but the web servers are all hidden behind it and cannot be accessed directly.

-In IIS, open up the “Logging” module.
+In IIS, open up the "Logging" module.
 I manage this at the server level, rather than at the individual site level.
-You will need to use “One log file per Site” for this to work for you.
+You will need to use "One log file per Site" for this to work for you.

-In the Log File configuration, select the “Select Fields…” option.
+In the Log File configuration, select the "Select Fields…" option.

 In this view, you can add Custom Fields.